 This is the complete, detailed budget document required annually by the state.
 The F-195 Report includes enrollment projections and planned staffing levels in addition to anticipated revenues, expenditures and fund balances for each fund.

-Presented July 24, 2018 to the Board of Directors by the District’s Chief Financial Officer, Bang Parkinson: This presentation highlights the impact of state legislative results and the programs and operations levy on the proposed annual budget.
-It includes an overview of the 2018/19 proposed budget for each fund.
+Presented to the Board of Directors by the District’s Chief Financial Officer: This presentation highlights the impact of state legislative results and the programs and operations levy on the proposed annual budget.